 - All classes follow a structured PSHE (Personal, Social, Health and Economical) education programme.

 - Teachers identify children who would benefit from small group interventions to develop their social and emotional skills.

-- Behaviour support strategies, developed with teachers, teaching assistants and the Principal, help children to manage their behaviour.
+- Behaviour support strategies, developed with teachers, teaching assistants, the SENCo and the Principal, help children to manage their behaviour.

 - Strong ethos of pastoral care

 What facilities are in the school to assist children with disabilities move around the building and take part in all lessons?
 How do I know my child will be able to access all lessons?

 - The building and play areas are accessible to wheelchair users.

 - Disabled toilet

 - Reasonable adjustments are made by staff to ensure children with disabilities can access all lessons.